8 days Beijing - Pingyao and Xi'an impression tour

 Less traveled Pingyao, is famous for its' rich history as China's ancient financial center, long before Shanghai was Shanghai!
 Dating back over 2,700 years.
 Pingyao is the ideal stopping point between Xi'an and Beijing to balance any trip to China between the popularity of the great wall in Beijing to the mighty Terracotta Soldiers of Xi'an.

-Located just north of Tiananmen square, is the Forbidden City, the best persevered imperial palace in China.
-Walk through this mysterious place and taste the more than 500 year historical civilization that once was China.
+Located just north of Tiananmen Square, is the Forbidden City, the best persevered imperial palace in China.
+Walk through this mysterious place and taste the more than 500-year historical civilization that once was China.
 Imagine you've traveled back more than 1,000 years ago, wandering here with princess or princes.

 After lunch, you, your guide and driver will visit the Temple of Heaven, where you can walk in the steps once only reserved for Chinese emperors.
-This beautiful place of worship where the emperor would travel annually to pray to the heaven for an abundant harvest.
+This beautiful place of worship where the emperor would travel annually to pray to heaven for an abundant harvest.

-In the afternoon, you will have a ride in Hutong (in the East City).
+In the afternoon, you will have a ride in Hutong (in East City).
 Hutongs are a type of narrow streets or alleys.
 In Beijing, hutongs are alleys formed by lines of traditional courtyard residences known as siheyuan.
 Many neighborhoods were formed by the joining of siheyuans.

 Sadly since the mid - 20th century, the number of Beijing hutongs has dropped dramatically as they are demolished to make way for new roads and buildings.
 More recently, some hutongs have been designated as protected areas in an attempt to preserve this aspect of Chinese cultural history.
 Here you can experience the real life of local Beijing residents.
-Overnight at Beijing.
+Overnight in Beijing.

 Your last day in Beijing is perhaps the best!
-With a visit to the grand Summer Palace, a original royal garden and a temporary dwelling palace for emperors of Qing Dynasty.
+With a visit to the grand Summer Palace, an original royal garden and a temporary dwelling palace for emperors of Qing Dynasty.
 It is declared "a masterpiece of Chinese landscape garden design" a world heritage site by UNESCO.

 Begin your exploration into Pingyao an ancient city which is famous as a trade center during the Ming Dynasty.
 Pingyao has three main streets not to be missed and you won't!
-They include: South Avenue, West Avenue and East Avenue.
+They include South Avenue, West Avenue, and East Avenue.

 Starting on West Avenue visit Rishengchang Exchange Shop, one of the most famous forex shops in China.
 Known as the "Countryside Grandfather of sundry Chinese banks.
 It was established in 1823 during the Qing Dynasty.